-An hour and 15 minutes after leaving home, we arrived at the State Park.
-After finding parking, our four children rolled out of the van and we unpacked the picnic lunch we had made together that morning.
+Spring break vacationing in some fancy resort was beyond our budget.
+I wanted to make the vacation time special even if we could not afford a grand getaway.
+So, just over an hour after leaving home, we arrived at the State Park.
+Our four children rolled out of the van and we unpacked the picnic lunch we had made together that morning.
 We sat on tattered blankets, heads bowed to pray our thanks.
 There was sun on our shoulders on that beautiful day as we shared a simple meal.

 After we ate, we left our cell phones behind and headed for the wooded trails.
 Conversations began quietly.
 Instead of heading for the hardest paths, we chose level plains that led to caverns and waterfalls and rivers to enjoy.
 We sat when we were tired, faced forks in the road together and soaked up the wonder of nature around us.
+We remembered that "the heavens declare the glory of God, and the sky above proclaims his handiwork" (Psalm 19:1).
 We watched turtles sunning, fish swimming and dragonflies dancing about.
 Wandering knee-deep in water, our children stood under trickling falls, giggling freely with hands lifted high.

 With the lack of electronic distraction, the interaction between our children increased.
 Teens talked with third graders, little ones laughed out loud.
 And we got to watch it all.
 Our family together, walking, talking, living the day without the world pushing in.
 It was a good reminder to me that sometimes we have to step out.
 As we unplug from distractions, we can tune into God and one another.
 God has called us to an awareness of his presence saying, “Be still, and know that I am God" (Psalm 46:10).
 Stepping into God's world his presence in creation drew us together.